-Gregory S. Volovic, age 55, is a nominee for the Board of Directors.
-Mr. Volovic has been our President since 2013.
+Gregory S. Volovic, age 56, has been a member of the Board of Directors since March 2019, our President since 2013 and our Chief Operating Officer since 2019.
 Mr. Volovic oversees all of Hurco's operations, including worldwide sales, service, end-to-end management of research and development, new product development activities and operational initiatives.
-He has held various positions within Hurco most recently Executive Vice President, Software and Engineering before becoming President in 2013.
+He has held various positions within Hurco, most recently Executive Vice President, Software and Engineering, before becoming President in 2013.
 Prior to joining Hurco, Mr. Volovic led the advanced manufacturing equipment development program for the CRT division of RCA/Thomson and the worldwide development of Information Technology (IT) and E-business/Knowledge Management technologies.
-He also held various positions within Thomson including Director of Information Technology and Manager of Equipment Design and Development.
-Mr. Volovic started his career as a software developer for Unisys Corporation where he was a Unix programmer.
-Mr. Volovic also serves on the board of a privately held company and is a Board member of the Association of Manufacturing Technology (AMT).
+He also held various positions within Thomson including Director of E-Business, Engineering, and Information Technology.
+Mr. Volovic started his career as a software developer for Unisys Corporation, where he was a Unix programmer.
+Mr. Volovic also serves on the board of a privately held company and is a board member of the Association of Manufacturing Technology (AMT).

-Mr. Volovic would bring to our Board of Directors his significant knowledge of the machine tool industry, as well as his experience and understanding of our technologies, product development, business strategies, people and operations.
-Mr. Volovic would also provide direction and guidance for the development and execution of our product strategies, business goals and objectives.
+Mr. Volovic brings to our Board of Directors his significant knowledge of the machine tool industry, as well as his experience and understanding of our technologies, product development, business strategies, people and operations.
+Mr. Volovic also provides direction and guidance for the development and execution of our product strategies, business goals and objectives.